katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 FROM solution_t3
 WHERE lead_no IS NULL);

--- Create another temp table here
+-- Create temp table #2
 CREATE TEMP TABLE q5_sequence AS (
 SELECT customer_id, ending_month, closing_balance,
   ROW_NUMBER() OVER (PARTITION BY customer_id ORDER BY ending_month) AS sequence